Psychology Program Information

 Web Address: www.etsu.edu/cas/psychology

 The primary goals of the Department of Psychology are to encourage and support the scientific investigation of behavior and mental processes.
-The department’s undergraduate curriculum provides general and intensive courses of study within psychology, with concentrations in general psychology, clinical psychological science, child psychological science, and heatlh professions.
+The department’s undergraduate curriculum provides general and intensive courses of study within psychology, with concentrations in general psychology, behavioral neuroscience, cognitive science, clinical psychological science, and child psychological science.
 All programs of study provide a well-rounded education within psychology, both for students interested in pursuing post-baccalaureate employment in psychological and human service related professions, and for students interested in pursuing postgraduate study in psychology and related fields.

 Graduate Study–The Department of Psychology offers a Ph.D. in psychology with concentrations in clinical psychology and experimental psychology.
 Further information on graduate programs is provided in the Graduate Catalog.